Smoking

 Develop a smoke-free policy

-One of the best ways to promote stopping smoking to employees and protect people from the effects of smoking is by developing a smoke-free policy for your organisation.
+One of the best ways to promote stopping smoking and protect people from the effects is by developing a smoke-free policy for your organisation.

 We recommend that you consult and involve employees in the development of your smoke-free policy and review it regularly.